 Become a Travel Blogger

-Blogging is one of the most popular travel jobs around.
+Blogging is one of the most popular traveling jobs for females.
 The barriers to entry are very low, the investment is minimal and the skills required are usually areas we all have a degree of experience with.

 You can simply start a blog in one afternoon without much money or experience.
 This is why there are millions of blogs out there, and why, to be successful, you need to pick the right niche.